crossplane/crossplane/docs/reference/composition.md

   defaultCompositionRef:
     name: example
   # Each type of XR may be served at different versions - e.g. v1alpha1, v1beta1
-  # and v1.
-Currently Crossplane requires that all versions have an identical
+  # and v1 - simultaneously.
+Currently Crossplane requires that all versions
-  # schema.
+  # have an identical schema, so this is mostly useful to 'promote' a type of XR
+  # from alpha to beta to production ready.
   versions:
   - name: v1alpha1
     # Served specifies that XRs should be served at this version.
 It can be set